|About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

 Minnesota Health Care Programs include:

-Look in the Who is eligible section of this site has more information about who can get help.
+See Who is eligible for more information about who can get help.

-To see if you can get coverage, a worker will need information about:
+To see if you can get coverage, we may need information about:

-Look in the How to apply section of this site for more details, application forms, FAQs and more.
+See How to apply for application forms, answers to questions, and more.

 You may need to pay: